Skip to content

 OptionDefaultEffect

-protecttrueHomepage restricted to Kanidm users (users group)
+protecttrueHomepage reserved for Kanidm users (users group)

 The mode is inferred from where idm is declared: